Spotlight On St Anton Backcountry Course

 6. Off-Piste & Backcountry Skiing

 The off-piste potential in St Anton is endless.
 Any skier coming here looking for great off-piste experiences will not be disappointed.
-The Arlberg area includes the resorts of Nasserein, St Anton, Rendl, St Christoph, Stuben, Sonnenkopf, Zurs, Zug and Lech.
+The Arlberg ski area includes the resorts of Nasserein, St Anton, Rendl, St Christoph, Stuben, Sonnenkopf, Zurs, Zug and Lech.
 Combine this with every aspect of slope and you are spoilt for choice.
-Head high and access big off-piste routes and when the snow begins to dump, stay low amongst the trees and every day promises great skiing.
+Head high and access big off-piste routes and when the snow begins to dump, stay low amongst the trees and every day delivers great skiing.
 Here are just a selection of some of the classic routes:

 • North Face of the Valluga

 A world famous route off the top of Valluga 2 down to the village of Zurs.
 The top, not for the faint hearted – reserved for experts.
 One of the ‘must do’ off-piste routes in the world.

 Head as high as you can using the Rendl lifts and you have access to the North Bowls and the great snow conditions of Hinter Rendl.
 Off the top of Riffelscharte and you have easy access for skiers of relatively limited off-piste experience or take the Gampberg and you have numerous descents into the North Face with choices of steepness, some 40 degrees.

 Easy backcountry skiing for skiers with no or limited off-piste experience.